TUDelft-DataDrivenControl/IVopt-CL-DDPC/README.md

-# CL-DeePC and its equivalence with CL-SPC
+# Data-driven predictive control with optimal IVs
-This repository contains the necessary components of the Automatica article titled "Closed-loop Data-Enabled Predictive Control and its equivalence with Closed-loop Subspace Predictive Control".
+This repository contains the necessary components of a data-driven predictive control implementation that employs optimal IVs

-N.B.: Supplied MATLAB classes are still subject to further development.
-Classes are currently only meant to function with the implemented settings, as supplied.

 ## Project organization
 - PG = project-generated